 Super Cars 2 took the formula of its previous incarnation and changed it emphasis from a power up based system to one more suited to learning the handling style of the vehicle used.

 Super Cars 2 took the original games weapons and engine upgrades and expanded on them with higher level upgrades. some weapons include Front and Rear Missiles and Front and Rear Homing Missiles

-The game had a few thing happen before it had finished loading, there was an anti piracy feature...during the start up sequence you are presented with a race track layout and are requested to look for it in the game manual, when you have found said track you enter the corresponding page number to continue loading the game.
+As many games of the era it has copy protection, during the start up sequence the player is presented with a race track layout and requested to look for it in the game manual and enter the corresponding page number to continue loading the game.

-Finally during the start up you are shown a splash page promoting Magnetic Field previous games Lotus Esprit Turbo Challenge and Super Cars, also there is a teaser on this page promoting Lotus Esprit Turbo Challenge II.
+Finally during the start up a splash page promoting Magnetic Field previous games Lotus Esprit Turbo Challenge and Super Cars is shown, also there is a teaser on this page promoting Lotus Esprit Turbo Challenge II.

 As with other games that Magnetic Fields had created the driver roster was populated with Pun Names based on Formula 1 drivers some of these names include:

 Ayrton Sendup = Ayrton Senna